jrecheverria/reliaquest-java-challenge/README.md

 # Coding Challenge Solution

-In this coding challenge, I have successfully implemented the methods declared in the `IEmployeeController` interface.
+In this coding challenge, I have successfully implemented the controller methods declared in the `IEmployeeController` interface.
 Below, you'll find details about the solution, including handling rate limiting, logging, and unit tests.

 ## Rate Limiting Handling